Medalist Warnquist advances as upsets abound at U.S. Mid-Am

 Extra-hole matches.
 Wild comebacks.
 Upsets of high seeds.
-For the match-play enthusiast, the Round of 64 in the 39th U.S. Mid-Amateur Championship on Monday at Colorado Golf Club near Denver had a little of everything.
+The Round of 64 at Colorado Golf Club had it all.

 Seven matches went extra holes, including a 23-hole thriller, and seeds 2, 3, 4, 6 and 10 all were sent packing.
 Four of the six golfers who competed in Monday morning’s marathon 18-for-6 playoff for the final spots in the draw also advanced.